ppy/osu-wiki/news/2021/2021-03-27-new-featured-artist-amidst.md

 We've snagged a solid **27** tracks from his future bass and EDM-filled catalogue, all available from [**Amidst**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/151)!

 Looking for a taste of this musical magic?
-Folks from the Mappers' Guild created a bunch of mapsets just for this announcement, including a mapset of [*Digital*](https://osu.ppy.sh/beatmapsets/1320499) by [Daycore](https://osu.ppy.sh/users/5596337) with hitsounding contributions from the legend himself, **Amidst**!
+Folks from the Mappers' Guild created a bunch of mapsets just for this announcement, including a mapset of [*Digital*](https://osu.ppy.sh/beatmapsets/1320499) by ::Daycore::{ user-id=5596337 } with hitsounding contributions from the legend himself, **Amidst**!
 See how it turned out in this video, then check out the other songs and maps below!

 <div align="center">
     <video width="95%" controls>